 What plans are rated or receive scores?
 Plans with complete data (both HEDIS and CAHPS) that have elected to publicly report data are rated; plans with partial or no data, or that do not publicly report, are listed but not rated.
-Plans with partial data Plans with partial data do not receive a rating, but NCQA lists them in Healt Plan Rating and shows scores of reported measures.
-A plan is considered the have partial data if it: Submits HEDIS and CAHPS measure data for public reporting but has NA or NB in over 50% of the weight of measures.
+Plans with partial data Plans with partial data do not receive a rating, but NCQA lists them in Health Plan Ratings and shows scores of reported measures.
+A plan is considered to have partial data if it: • Submits HEDIS and CAHPS measure data for public reporting but has NA or NB in over 50% of the weight of measures.
 Plans that fall into this category receive an overall rating status of "Partial Data Reported" and the measures they submitted NA or NB are displayed as NA.
 The measures for which plans submitted a NR, NQ or BR display as "NC" (No Credit).
 Refer to HEDIS Volume 2: Technical Specifications for information about audit designations.

-- Does not have a numerical rating (1-5) on at least one subcomposite (e.g., Getting Care, Cancer Screening) under all three composites (Patient Experience, Prevention and Population, Treatment). - Submits HEDIS data for public reporting, but does not submit CAHPS data (or vice versa).
+Does not have a numerical rating (1-5) on at least one subcomposite (e.g., Getting Care, Cancer Screening) under all three composites (Patient Experience, Prevention and Equity, Treatment). • Submits HEDIS data for public reporting, but does not submit CAHPS data (or vice versa).
 Plans that fall into this category receive an overall rating status of "Partial Data Reported" and their measure rates for the dataset they did not submit are displayed as "NC."
-For Medicare, refer to Other display scenarios. - Earned NCQA Accreditation without HEDIS and CAHPS data (Health Plan Accreditation standards only) or submitted data but said "No" to public reporting.
-Plans that fall into this category receive an overall rating status of "Partial Data Reported" and their measure rates are displayed as "NC." - No data reported A plan receives a rating of "No Data Reported" and measure rates are displayed as "NC" if it: - Has ≥15,000 members and submits HEDIS or CAHPS data, but says "No" to public reporting and does not have an Accredited, Interim or Provisional status. - Has ≥15,000 members, a status of In Process, Scheduled or None, and does not submit HEDIS or CAHPS data. - Has <15,000 members, a status of In Process or Scheduled, and does not report HEDIS or CAHPS data. - Low enrollment A plan receives a rating of "Low Enrollment" in Projected and Final Ratings (private), but is not listed on the NCQA Health Plan Report Card if it: - Has <15,000 members and submits data, but says "No" to public reporting and does not have an Accredited, Interim, Provisional, In Process or Scheduled status. - Has <15,000 members, does not submit data and does not have an Accredited, Interim, Provisional, In Process or Scheduled status.
+For Medicare, refer to Other display scenarios .
+Earned NCQA Accreditation without HEDIS and CAHPS data (Health Plan Accreditation standards only) or submitted data but said "No" to public reporting.
+Plans that fall into this category receive an overall rating status of "Partial Data Reported" and their measure rates are displayed as "NC."
+No data reported A plan receives a rating of "No Data Reported" and measure rates are displayed as "NC" if it: Has ≥15,000 members and submits HEDIS or CAHPS data, but says "No" to public reporting and does not have an Accredited, Interim or Provisional status.